 Nearly half of consumers expect a webpage to fully render in 2 seconds or less.

-You can monitor your page speed with a page speed testing tool, but larger enterprise sites would benefit from an SEO platform with the ability to audit page speed at scale — especially when there’s a direct relationship between page speed and conversion rate.
+You can monitor your page speed with a page speed testing tool.
+But larger enterprise sites would benefit from an SEO platform with the ability to audit page speed at scale — especially when there’s a direct relationship between page speed and conversion rate.

 Recommended Reading: Page Speed and SEO: How to Improve User Experience and Rankings